-Richard E. Wesslund is the Founder and Chief Executive Officer of The Leadership Institute.
-He is also the Founder and Managing Director of BDC Advisors, LLC, a health care consulting practice.
-The Leadership Institute was inspired by Mr. Wesslund’s client work with BDC Advisors, LLC which underscored the need for a forum for care delivery system leaders to collectively explore the challenges facing their organizations.
+Richard E. Wesslund is the Founder and Chairman of The Leadership Institute.
+He is also the Founder and Chairman of BDC Advisors, LLC, a healthcare consulting practice.
+Mr. Wesslund’s client work was a catalyst to establishing a forum for health system leaders to collectively explore the challenges facing their organizations.

-Rebecca L. Harrington is Co-Founder and President of The Leadership Institute, which she overseen since its inception.
-She was responsible for the original planning, development, and implementation of The Leadership Institute.
-Her responsibilities include executive management of all Institute operations, interfacing with Institute member leadership, and oversight of thought leadership, programming, and Institute development.
+Rebecca L. Harrington is Co-Founder and CEO of The Leadership Institute, which she has led since its inception.
+She was responsible for the original planning, development, and launch of The Leadership Institute.
+Ms. Harrington oversees executive management of all Institute operations and leads thought leadership, programming, and Institute development.

-To ensure maximum benefit to our members, we have grouped leading care delivery systems into non-competing clusters.
-In 1999 – 2000, the second membership cluster, the Millennium Group, was established to extend membership to additional systems.
-The third membership cluster, the Horizon Group, was launched in 2004.
+The Leadership Institute grows only through trusted referrals and sponsored invitations.
+LI continues to have a best-in-class presence among informed healthcare leadership.
+To ensure maximum benefit for LI members, leading health systems are grouped into non-competing clusters.
+In addition to the Founding Group, a second membership cluster, the Millennium Group, was established in 2000 to extend membership to additional systems; LI’s third membership group, the Horizon Group, was launched in 2004.

-As The Leadership Institute expands its membership and services, it will continue to affiliate with the preeminent care delivery systems in each major region of the country through a process that maintains current member quality and compatibility.
-Membership is by sponsored invitation only.
-By sharing with each other, and building best demonstrated practices in healthcare delivery, The Leadership Institute will ultimately influence policy and establish leading industry standards.
+By sharing with each other, and building best demonstrated practices in healthcare delivery, LI encourages responsible innovation and leading industry standards.
+As The Leadership Institute expands its membership and services, it will continue to affiliate with the pre-eminent health systems in each major region of the country through a process that maintains current member quality and compatibility.